darthwalsh/bin/apps/keybindings.md

 ---

 - [ ] Write script that can parse i.e. `~\OneDrive\PixelShare\.obsidian\hotkeys.json` and `~\AppData\Roaming\Code\User\keybindings.json`? ⏫
+    - [x] look for python or js libaries?
     - [ ] JSON format is different
     - [ ] Does it need to take into account the **default** keybindings too?
     - [ ] windows keyboard has ctrl/WIN/alt, while macos remapped with ctrl/alt/cmd